 Protest a License

-The protest process lets communities challenge a business’ alcohol license or permit application if they believe there is a risk to public safety.
-Local government officials and, in some cases, members of the public can file a protest with us.
+The protest process lets communities challenge a business’s alcohol license or permit application if they believe there is a risk to public safety.
+Certain state and local government officials and, in some cases, members of the public can file a protest with us.